AI-Powered Myers Briggs Test for Leaders

 I hear your frustration—and I want to understand what it cost you.

-How the AI evaluates your training conversation
+Example: How the AI evaluates your training conversation

-After every role-play a separate AI analyses your full conversation transcript — with score, goal feedback and concrete quotes from your own dialogue.
+Illustrative sample using the real 70/30 evaluation model — not a live score from a real training.
+After every role-play a separate AI analyses your transcript with score, goal feedback and quotes.

 Two layers feed the overall score: scenario-specific goals (70%) and five core competencies for your training type (30%).